 Pros and cons of PolicyMe Term Life Insurance:

-Sun Life Go Guaranteed Life Insurance is a no medical life insurance product much like Canada Protection Plan's Express Elite Term Insurance, but it's much more expensive.
+Sun Life Go Guaranteed Life Insurance is a no medical life insurance product with coverage for your entire life.

 It would be a decent product for someone looking for non-medical coverage.
 However it's much more expensive compared to fully underwritten coverage like with PolicyMe.